cs-si-ucr/CS14-Spring15/docs/lab_week_02.md

 **Try it yourself - before compiling guess what the above program outputs.**

-That's cool and all, but what if we want to sort the container in desending order: function objects come to the rescue!
+That's cool and all, but what if we want to sort the container in descending order: function objects come to the rescue!

 Function Objects
 ----------------
 Back in CS12, you learned that you can **overload** special operators while defining classes.
 The prototype of a method of a rational number class which overloads the `+` operator may look like this (assume the `gcd` function is defined):

 ```cpp